rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/supported

-    Doing a GET on the supported chains will return all supported chains along with their type
+    Doing a GET on the supported chains will return all supported chains along with their type.
+If it is an EVM chain it will also contain the name of the EVM chain.

     **Example Request**